ericmlantz/frontend/README.md

 ***
 <a id="updates"></a>
 ### ***Future Updates***
+- [ ] Get matches by current location instead of by zipcode which is currently the case.
+- [x] ~~Have name of your match show up at the top of your chat with them.~~
 - [ ] Let restaurants send birthday rewards/offers based on birthday added on profile creation.
 - [ ] Only show bars/clubs to users that are over 21 based on birthday in profile.
 - [ ] Ability to crop images on upload to match needed size.